mike-organek/prd_data_foundation/data_best_practices.md

 * Add `not null` and `unique` constraints
 * Define Foreign Key (FK) constraints
 * Use Check constraints as needed
-* It is always better to troubleshoot a failed data load than to go searching for data anomalies identified by your end users
+* It is always easier to troubleshoot a failed data load than to diagnose data anomalies identified by end users

 ### Generate Documentation from Your RDBMS Catalog

-* Create your baseline data dictionary
+* Get the baseline data dictionary from the database catalog
-* Create generated Entity Relationship Diagrams (ERD)
+* FK constraints simplify Entity Relationship Diagram (ERD) production
 * Monitor completeness and currency with scripts

 ## Automate Your Data Flow

 ### Treat Data Movement as Pipelines

-* Settle on an orchestration policy and stick to it
+* Settle on an orchestration methodology and stick to it
 * Available methodologies span from products like Databricks down to scripts run under `cron`
 * Expose your data operations to operations staff
   * Ensure observability